The Latest Technology

 To develop a top-coat epoxy that is immune to acid and chlorine to the extend that normal swimming pool chemicals can be added directly to the pool without special precautions and without the risk of permanently discoloring the top layer.
 See our recommended chemicals on the FAQ page.

-Newly developed additives in our primer formulations now offer up to 500 psi bonding strength to new and very damp surfaces which is more than double the bonding strength previously achievable.
-Our older trusted and proven primer coat for established pools have also been upgraded with the same additives to increase, even double, bonding to damp concrete or cement type surfaces.
-This will further prevent blistering due to water filtering through from the outside of older pool walls.
-Water penetrating from the outside of the pool (or from inside) is also the culprit for many failing fiberglass linings as fiberglass does not offer any bonding to the underlying substrate.
 Our primer coat penetrates the substrate and will form an excellent, tough, plastic type bonding layer that will never laminates from the surface, completely sealing the pool surface.
-To ensure the highest possible qualities, we have always followed the route of specially developed Primer and Top coats, each coat uniquely offering the best qualities for the specific application need
+To ensure the highest possible qualities, we have always followed the route of specially developed Primer and Top-coats, each coat uniquely offering the best qualities for the specific application need

-Our upgraded top-coat epoxy now offers better gloss and UV-resistance.
+Our top-coat offers better gloss and UV-resistance.
 It offers high colours stability and stain-resistance against water or chemicals.
 Excellent water-spot resistance offers applicators the ability to apply the top-coat with much less risk, even on rainy days.
-On warm days (25-30 deg C) water spot resistance is reached within 2-3 hours.
+On warm days (25-30 deg C) water spot resistance is reached within 3 hours.
 Should it then rain, no damage to the gloss and/or color will occur.
 The pool in the photograph below was finished at 12H30 on a warm day in Nov 2004.

 A thundershower started at 15H30 while the application team was still nearby.
 Due to past experiences with epoxies from other suppliers, they rushed back to the pool, expecting a ruined top-coat.
 They cleaned and dried the pool and found that there were no signs of damage to the gloss coat.
 It rained again heavily at 19H00 that evening, washing dirt and red garden soil into the pool during the night.
 The next day at 12H00 we arrived to have a look and was shocked by the red muddy pools of water, leaves and dirt that has accumulated in the deep end and on the steps.